dancing-ipsum/MoneyAPI/README.md

 # MoneyAPI
-a plugin that can be used as a money api
+a plugin that can be used as a money api and "EXP"(quote on quote)